For an overview of the LUMI supercomputer, see the LUMI documentation.

 Projects and quotas

-Working in Puhti is based on projects.
+Working in CSC supercomputers is based on projects.
 The computing and storage resources are allocated to projects and when you start a batch job, you must always define the project that the job belongs to.

-Projects are managed with MyCSC portal, were you can add services, resources and users to your CSC projects.
+Projects are managed in the MyCSC portal, where you can add services, resources and users to your CSC projects.

-In Puhti, you can check your currently active Puhti-projects with command:
+In CSC supercomputers, you can check your currently active projects with the command:

 [kkayttaj@puhti ~]$ csc-projects -p project_2012345 ----------------------------------------------------------------- Project: project_2012345 Owner: Kalle Käyttäjä Title: "Ortotopology modeling" Start: 2015-12-17 End: 2022-03-16 Status: open Budget: 1174188 Used 1115284 Remain: 58904 Latest resource grant: 2019-03-04 -----------------------------------------------------------------

-The disk areas of your Puhti projects can be checked with command:
+The disk areas of your projects can be checked with the command: